-It began as a configuration popular with advanced cave divers.
-As smaller sections of cave can be penetrated and tanks can be changed with greater ease.
+PADI Sidemount Speciality begin as a configuration popular with advanced cave divers, as smaller sections of cave can be penetrated and tanks can be changed with greater ease.
 The same benefits for operating in confined spaces were also recognised by divers who conducted technical wreck diving penetrations.

-New and different way to configure your cylinders with the PADI Sidemount Diver Specialty Course.
+Find a new and different way to configure your cylinders with the PADI Sidemount Specialty Course.
 Sidemount diving offers:

 - an alternative way to streamline in the water